markdoliner/check_xmpp_dns/README.md

 Overview
 ========
-This is a python cgi script that prints the DNS SRV records used for XMPP.
+This is a python WSGI application that prints the DNS SRV records used for XMPP.
 You can see it running at https://kingant.net/check_xmpp_dns/

 Available at https://github.com/markdoliner/check_xmpp_dns

-Requirements
+Dependencies
 ============
 * python dns library.
   * Homepage: http://www.dnspython.org/
   * Ubuntu: apt-get install python-dnspython
-* python gevent library for the web server, but you can rip this out if you want to run it some other way.
+* (optional) python gevent library.
+Only needed if you execute the script directly to run a standalone web server.

 Usage